Hispanic Dairy Worker Health and Safety Training

 - Importance of reporting injuries to prevent future injuries

 - Safety Data Sheets, labels and hazard communication (haz com)

 - Personal protective equipment to preventing chemical exposure

 - Emergency procedures

 Through extensive input from workers, health and safety professionals and researchers, this OSHA-approved five-module, bilingual health and safety training curriculum is available for viewing and downloads.
 The curriculum includes background sections on each topic and a step by step facilitators guide with visuals either in the form a power point slide presentation or a flip chart.
 For additional information about accessing the curriculum contact Kerry Brennan at firstname.lastname@example.org.

 The National Farm Medicine Center has worked to reduce occupational health problems for farming populations since 1981.
-NFMC is part of the Marshfield Clinic.
+NFMC is part of Marshfield Clinic Health System.